 Amity has not suffered a shark attack in years, but the fears of Ellen Brody (Lorraine Gary) – the widow of Sheriff Brody – resurface when her younger son, police deputy Sean (Mitchell Anderson) is suddenly killed when a great white shark sets a trap for him in the harbour by lodging a piece of wood near a buoy.
 As Sean attempts to clear the debris, the shark strikes and kills him.

-Believing the entire family is somehow threatened, she flies to the Bahamas to warn her marine biologist son, Michael (Lance Guest), of the danger.
+Believing the shark (which her husband killed!) is looking for revenge against her entire family, Ellen flies to the Bahamas to warn her marine biologist son, Michael (Lance Guest), of the danger.

 Mario Van Peebles